-Open Plan Kitchen Dining Layout Transformation – Hollywood, Birmingham
+Open Plan Kitchen & Dining Layout Transformation – Birmingham

 Project Overview